lijingtu/12740_AJ/README.md

 ## Motivation ##
 School library and department lounges are always packed with students.
 However, the seats are limited.
 Everyone has the experience that spend a lot of time in finding seats but still need to study at home.
 At that time, it would be great to have someone or something to tell us where we can find an available seat.
 This project is aiming to solve this problem using sensor to detect the occupancy condition and return the result to the user.
 ## Goals ##
 The ultimate goal is to record the number of people studying in the library, train a model for predicting number of occupants and develop GUI for information sharing.
-When students run our GUI, they can know not only whether there are seats available but also how many seats are available.
+When students install and run our GUI, they can know not only whether there are seats available but also how many seats are available.

 ## Methodology ##
 ### Phenomena of Interest ###
 #### Indoor carbon dioxide accumulation ####
 As human activity consumes energy and emit carbon dioxide, when the emission rate is greater than room ventilation rate, carbon dioxide will accumulate in indoor environment.
 Assume the ventilation is generally steady and might fluctuate within small range, the accumulation rate, also carbon dioxide change rate, will be affected by number of occupants.
 Moreover, since emitted carbon dioxide volume is proportional to CO2 source – occupants in the room, CO2 concentration at a balanced level should also suggest number of occupants.

 #### Human Motion ####
 Human consumes energy and generate heat, with radiating waves came at around 12 microns.[1]
 Since it falls within the range of 0.75 to 1000 micron of infrared radiation, human body could be seen as an infrared radiation source.
 Therefore, when someone moves around in a space, there should also be an infrared radiation moving in the space.
 Such phenomenon lays the ground for PIR motion sensor design.
 In our case, when someone enters or exits the room, since it firstly went within sensor detection range and then left this range, motion of this infrared radiation source will be detected and recorded as number of occupants change.
 Connection between this phenomenon and sensor will be illustrated in “Sensors Used” section.